-A variance is requested from Section 3-030.2.A.(2) Blocks, which states blocks may not exceed a maximum length of 480 feet in urban-suburban subdivisions.
+A variance was requested from Section 3-030.2.A.(2) Blocks, which states blocks may not exceed a maximum length of 480 feet in urban-suburban subdivisions.
 As shown on the block length variance exhibit, Block I is longer than 480 feet.

-Development Services recommends approval of the variance, allowing Block I to be longer than 480 feet based on the following findings of fact:
+City Council approved the variance, allowing Block I to be longer than 480 feet based on the following findings of fact: